|1999-2000 La Liga Champion|

 Acuna was one of the best Spanish keeper in his times.
-From 1941 to 1951, he won four Zamora trophies, tied for 2nd.
-He played for Deportivo La Coruna
+From 1941 to 1951, he won four Zamora trophies, tied for 2nd in the number of awards won.
+He played 278 times for Deportivo La Coruna.

 He was voted the 6th African best keeper of the Century behind Bell and N'Kono.
 He appeared in over 200 games for Deportivo La Coruna and won Ricardo Zamora award for 1995-1996.
 Although he was younger than Bell and N'Kono, his international career was limited by playing behind two of the best keepers in African history.
 He was on the WC team in 1990, 1994, 1998 and 2002.
 He only started at the WC Finals in 1998.